t-ludovic-schmidt/autosomal_het/README.md

 Code for deriving heterozygosity estimates from genomic data without filtering for polymorphism.

 This code was developed for the paper:
-### "Schmidt TL, Thia JA, and Hoffmann AA.
+### Schmidt TL, Thia JA, and Hoffmann AA.
 (2023) How Can Genomics Help or Hinder Wildlife Conservation?
-Annual Review of Animal Biosciences".
+Annual Review of Animal Biosciences
 If you use this code, please cite this paper.

 This code takes as inputs a set of .bam files aligned to the same reference, and outputs a set of text files containing genotype calls at polymorphic and monomorphic sites.
 The reference genome can be of any contiguity, even highly fragmented genomes of 10,000s - 100,000s of contigs are appropriate, though additional parameters in GATK may be needed to decrease run time. <br> <br>